Phoenix-sudo-tech/CARBON-FOOTPRINT-ANALYZER/README.md

 ## ⚡ **How to Run This Project?**

 ### **1️⃣ Install Dependencies**

+DOWNLOAD THIS REPOSITORY (ZIP OR git clone https://github.com/Phoenix-sudo-tech/CARBON-FOOTPRINT-ANALYZER ) Then ----> open cmd/terminal and write these following commands :

 Run the following command in your terminal:
 ```sh
 npm install